-On February 6, 2020, The Company announced that it signed a three-year software as a service ("SaaS") with a top tier medical device company.
-This global company with operations over 70 countries and over 20,000 employees selected Kneat's SaaS platform to digitize all its validation work processes, commencing with computer system validation.
+On February 6, 2020, The Company announced that it signed a three-year SaaS agreement with a top tier medical device company.
+This global company with operations in over 70 countries and over 20,000 employees selected Kneat's SaaS platform to digitize all its validation work processes, commencing with computer system validation.
 Deployment has begun at its lead European site, with 'Go-Live' expected in Q2 2020.